The Temporary Detention Order (TDO) Process: What Staff Need to Know

 WEBINAR MATERIALS

-The webinar will be recorded and where allowed by the speakers, slides will be available for online review and/or download.
+The webinar was recorded and where allowed by the speakers, slides were made available for online review and/or download.

 ___________________________________________________________________